-Halo Financial is a currency specialist and can do several things to help in this situation.
-They can watch currency markets for you, so you know the best time to make your international payments according to your situation and requirements.
-They can also work to get you the best available rate for your international money transfers by setting a rate in advance for planned future payments – called a forward trade – or work with you to decide on a rate you will be happy with and only make the currency transfer when the markets reach that rate.
+Here at Halo Financial we are Currency Specialists and can do several things to help in this situation.
+We can watch currency markets for you, so you know the best time to make your international payments according to your situation and requirements.
+We can also work to get you the best available rate for your international money transfers by setting a rate in advance for planned future payments – called a forward trade – or work with you to decide on a rate you will be happy with and only make the currency transfer when the markets reach that rate.
 This is called an automated order.
-Whichever wasy suits you best will be decided by you and your dedicated currency consultant, who will create a tailored currency strategy just for you.
+Whichever way suits you best will be decided by you and your dedicated currency consultant, who will create a tailored currency strategy just for you.

 Working alongside our trusted network of partners, we’re here to help you every step of the way.
 Here are our top tips for ensuring the success of your emigration.